vis-kid/previewer/_posts/2016-10-28-building-webscrapers-02.md

 Mechanize is another powerful tool that has lots of goodies to offer.
 It is essentially enabling you to automate interactions with websites you need to extract content from.
 In that sense it reminds me a bit of some functionality that you might know from testing with [Capybara](http://jnicklas.com/capybara/).
 Don’t get me wrong, playing with Nokogiri on a single page is awesome in itself, but for more spicy data extraction jobs, we need a bit more horsepower.
 We can essentially crawl through as many pages and we need and interact with its elements—imitating and automating human behavior.
 Pretty powerful stuff!

-This gem enables you to follow links, submit forms, populating form fields and submitting that data—even dealing with cookies is on the table.
+This gem enables you to follow links, fill out form fields and submit that data—even dealing with cookies is on the table.
 That means you can also imitate users login into private sessions and get content from a site only you have access to.
 You fill out the login with your credentials and tell Mechanize how to follow along.
 Since you can click links and submit forms, there is very little that you cannot do with this tool.
 It has a close relationship to Nokogiri and also depends on it.
 [Aaron Patterson](https://twitter.com/tenderlove?lang=de) is again one of the authors of this lovely gem.

 # Agent